Loading...

 Portion Control

-Reduce the portion size of roti and soya chunks to manage the carbohydrate intake more effectively.
+Reduce the portion size of roti and soya chunks to manage the overall carbohydrate intake, which can help in reducing glucose spikes.

 Healthy Fats